-Block transfer credit for Ontario two-year business diploma 45

-Block tr ansfer credit for Ontario three-year business diploma up to 66

-Require ed Courses credits (Years 3 and 4) 27

-Accoun ting Major Core Courses credits 15

-num of 12 Business and Administrative Studies credits must be at the 400 level ng ADMN 404).
-12

-ncy requirement.
-A minimum of 30 credits, including ADMN 404 , must be ed through Athabasca University in Years 3 and 4.
-30

-tion with Distinction or Great Distinction.
-At least 24 credits must be obtained a Athabasca University in order to be considered.
-24

-Maxim um Prior Learning Assessment and Recognition credits 9
+Block transfer credit for Ontario two-year business diploma 45 Block transfer credit for Ontario three-year business diploma up to 66 Required Courses credits (Years 3 and 4) 27 Accounting Major Core Courses credits 15 A minimum of 12 Business and Administrative Studies credits must be at the 400 level (including ADMN 404).
+12 Residency requirement.
+A minimum of 30 credits, including ADMN 404 , must be obtained through Athabasca University in Years 3 and 4.
+30 Graduation with Distinction or Great Distinction.
+At least 24 credits must be obtained through Athabasca University in order to be considered.
+24 Maximum Prior Learning Assessment and Recognition credits 9

-Years 1 and 2 (60 credits)

-AU-appr oved college diploma

-Years 3 and 4 (60 credits)

-1. BUSI NESS-FIELD DIPLOMA-HOLDER ROUTE

-Require d Courses (27 credits for two-year diploma, and Ontario three-year diploma)
+Required Courses (27 credits for two-year diploma, and Ontario three-year diploma)

 ACCT 355 Cost Analysis (3)

 ACCT 356 Strategic and Competitive Analysis (3)

 CMIS 351 Management Information Systems (3)

 FNCE 370 Overview of Corporate Finance (3)

 MATH 244 Business Mathematics

-or

 MATH 260 Calculus for Social Sciences and Economics Recommended for students who wish to pursue 400-level FNCE or 400-level MGSC courses.
 (3)

 MATH or

 265 Introduction to Calculus I

 or

 MATH 270 Linear Algebra I

 MGSC 312 Statistics for Business and Economics II (3)

 MGSC 368 Introduction to Production and Operations Management

 or (3)

 MGSC 369 Service Operations Management

 MKTG 396 Introduction to Marketing (3)

+ADMN

-ADMN 404 Strategic Management (3)
+404 Strategic Management (3)

-ADMN 404 must be taken with AU.
+Strategic Management ADMN 404 must be taken with AU.
 Transfer credit will not be awarded.
 ADMN 404 should be taken as the last course in the program.

-Account cing Major Core Courses (15 credits)

-ACCT 3 Intermediate Financial Accounting I (3)

-ACCT 3 Intermediate Financial Accounting II (3)

-ACCT 4 Principles of Auditing (3)

-TAXX 30 D1 Taxation I (3)
+(3)